routingblog/arbitration/content/docs/problems.md

 [^gilles7]: Gilles supra pp 421 [^gilles1]

 [^arbstudyfact1]: CFPB Study Finds That Arbitration Agreements Limit Relief for Consumers.
 (2015).
 [Fact sheet].
 Consumer Financial Protection Bureau.

+[^colvinempirical1]: Colvin, A. (2011).
+An Empirical Study of Employment Arbitration: Case Outcomes and Processes. https://hdl.handle.net/1813/75272 pp 4

+[^colvinempirical2]: Colvin supra pp 6 (via citation)

+[^colvinempirical3]: Colvin supra pp 12

+[^colvinempirical4]: Colvin supra pp 14

+[^colvinempirical5]: Colvin supra pp 19

+[^note1] Research on the litigation process has also discussed the issue of repeat player advantages in that forum.
+However the arguments raised in that setting focus more on the ability of the repeat player to influence the institutions and rules of the process, for example through lobbying for or against statutory changes.
+Given that the parties are not directly involved in the selection of the judge in litigation, the same type of repeat player processes analyzed here for employment arbitration are not likely to be an issue in litigation and have not been subject of comparable statistical analysis in empirical studies of employment litigation. [^colvinempirical6]

+[^colvinempirical6]: Colvin supra pp 23 footnote 11

+[^colvinempirical7]: Colvin supra pp 24

+[^colvinempirical7]: Colvin supra pp 24-25, 29